ansys/grantami-recordlists/doc/source/contributing.rst

 As per PyAnsys guidelines, the documentation is generated using `Sphinx`_.

-For building documentation, you can either run the usual rules provided in the `Sphinx`_ Makefile, such as:
+For building documentation, use the `Sphinx`_ Makefile:

 .. code:: bash

     make -C doc/ html && your_browser_name doc/build/html/index.html

-It is strongly recommended to run sphinx with the following extra arguments.
+If any changes have been made to the documentation, it is strongly recommended to run sphinx directly with the following extra arguments.
 They ensure all references are valid, and turn warnings into errors.
 CI uses the same configuration, so it is advised to resolve any warnings/errors locally before pushing changes.

 .. code:: bash

-    doc> sphinx-build -b html source build -W -n --keep-going
+    sphinx-build -b html source build -W -n --keep-going

 Example notebooks
 -----------------